-This handbook aims to set out in detail the requirements for students in Year 10 in preparation for the achievement of the NSW Record of School Achievement (RoSA).
-It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues of the final year of ET Australia Secondary College.
+This handbook aims to set out in detail, the requirements for students in Year 10 in preparation for the achievement of the NSW Record of School Achievement (RoSA).
+It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues for Year 10 at ET Australia Secondary College.